Top clinical hospital: the patient as guest

 - operating room complex

 The top clinical hospital Medisch Spectrum Twente (MST) was formed in 1990 out of the merger of two hospitals in Enschede.
 As completion of this merger, a new hospital was built in the heart of Enschede, replacing the technically and economically outdated buildings which were located in two different locations.
 The new building, designed according to the latest socio-psychological and technical insights, focuses entirely on the patient.
-The old hospital at the Haaksbergerstraat will be renovated so that supporting functions can be performed there.
-The building on the Ariënsplein will be demolished.
+The old hospital at the Haaksbergerstraat has been renovated so that supporting functions can be performed there.
+The building on the Ariënsplein will get another function.

 HEALING ENVIRONMENT IN THE MIDDLE OF THE CITY